natwonglakhon/main/_posts/2026-06-16-taylor-swift-lyrics-analysis.md

 The first thing I looked at was how many words each album contains in total, and how many of those words are unique — a proxy for vocabulary richness.

 **Reputation** has the highest mean word count per track, making it her most lyrically dense album on average.
 On the other end, **The Life of a Showgirl** has the highest mean *unique* word count per track, suggesting more varied vocabulary relative to its size.
-(Shocking..)
+(Shocking...)

 ![Album word count — unique vs non-unique words, sorted by words per track](https://github.com/natwonglakhon/Taylor_Swift_Lyrics/blob/bfcf29fe7e57218fb3bcc0726c860790b7693df5/images/Total_words_per_album.png?raw=true)